Michael Patrick Mulroy

-Mulroy’s post-service efforts focus on educating people on global conflicts, combatting extremism, and the philosophy of stoicism.
+Mulroy's post-service efforts focus on advocating for human rights, supporting global humanitarian and disaster relief operations, educating people on global conflicts, combatting extremism, and the philosophy of stoicism.

 Career

 Military service

 Mulroy is a retired U.S. Marine and served as a commissioned officer and an enlisted Marine on active duty and in the reserves.
 He served as an Armored Crewman (United States military occupation code (MOS) 1811) of a M1 Abrams tank, a Judge Advocate (MOS 4412) and an Infantry Officer (MOS 0302).
 His military awards include the Joint Service Commendation Medal, the Navy and Marine Corps Commendation Medal, the Afghanistan Campaign Medal, the Iraq Campaign Medal, the Global War on Terrorism Expeditionary Medal, among others.

 Mulroy was against the decision to pull all U.S. military forces out of Afghanistan.
 He explained that the U.S. should have kept a residual force that could have preserved everything that the coalition and Afghan partners had fought for the last 20 years.